gimm-institute/november-2023-workshop/climate/Climate_presentations/Climate_intro.md

 * What follows is our best understanding, but we can make errors
 * Sources are provided, read them and and check if you agree with us
 * We also have a large repository of annotated papers that are relevant to this topic, accessible to members
+* Also, this is a depressing topic (health warning)

 ---
 ### The world is getting hotter